Taza, Ungrouped Iron

 Here are some cute small Tazas.

-And this was the largest known individual from the fall for some years, but they’ve since found a bigger one.
-This is still the largest oriented and best-preserved individual from the find.
-It’s essentially a ~2 ½-foot-long ‘bullet.’
+And this is the largest known individual from the find.* It’s essentially a ~2 ½-foot-long oriented ‘bullet.’
 We don’t have an exact weight on it, but it weighs between 71 and 77 kilograms.
 I apologize for the quality of the images; I took a few photos while the iron was outside for about an hour during some remodeling.
 It’s another one that’s hard to move..

-The larger mass of Taza was purchased by a meteorite dealer and…turned into novelties.
-Small slices, jewelry, and trinkets like paper knives and dog tags.
+*A larger mass of Taza was found several years after we acquired the seventy-odd kilogram one, and it was purchased by a meteorite dealer in China.
+Long story short, it was destroyed and turned into novelties: small slices, jewelry, and trinkets like paper knives and dog tags.
 So the above individual is once again the largest known mass of Taza.
+The bigger one was a nice iron.
+What happened is sad: